-Kawanabe Aiki-Budo is based on traditional Japanese martial arts encompassing hachiriki concepts, aiki-jujutsu, karate and hachi-ken.
+Kawanabe Aiki-Budo is based on traditional Japanese martial arts, encompassing Aiki-Budo (derived from Aiki-jujutsu), Nihon Jujitsu, Hachiriki concepts and Hachi-ken.

 Soke Kawanabe Kenjiro, Hanshi, 89 years young, 10th Dan ShotoKan-ryu Karate-Do, Shin’ei Taido and founder of Hachiriki-ryu Karate-Do, is one of the last great grandmasters who studied directly under, and was a senior student of, the father of modern karate and Shotokan-ryu’s founder, Funakoshi Gichin Sensei.
 Soke Kawanabe also studied extensively under Inoue Hoken Sensei, master of Daito-Ryu Aiki-jujutsu, co-founder of Aiki-Budo and Aikido with his uncle, Morihei Ueshiba, and the founder of Shin’ei Taido; Okuyama Tadao Sensei, noted Shotokan-ryu and ken Master, and the author of the Kotodama Tsurugi, a treatise based on the Hachiriki [eight powers or forces]; and Okuyama Ryuho Sensei, master of Daito-Ryu aiki no jutsu and founder of Hakko-ryu jujutsu.